caleb531/personal-website/README.md

 *Copyright 2016, Caleb Evans*
 *Code released under the MIT license*

-This is a [Jekyll](https://jekyllrb.com/)-based personal website I built for myself.
+This is a [Jekyll](https://jekyllrb.com/)-based personal website I created for myself.
 I built the current theme from the Jekyll 3 default theme.
+I am releasing the full source code for the site so that others may benefit from the code I've written.

 ## Setup